Intern at BSRC

 To apply (US ONLY):

-• STEP FOUR: ask your academic referee to send their letter of recommendation (preferably in PDF format with filename Lastname_Firstname_Rec.pdf) to bsrc@berkeley.edu no later than February 3.
-They won't receive an email request for this letter from us so it's your responsibility to provide these details and ensure they submit their letter before the deadline.
+• STEP THREE: ask your academic referee to submit their letter of recommendation at https://forms.gle/jTUXAiagZ99yr1Ek7 no later than February 1.
+They won't receive an email request for this letter from us so it's your responsibility as an applicant to provide these details and ensure they submit their letter before the deadline.
+We prefer that recommendations are submitted using the above form (sign in with Google account required) but they may also be emailed by your referee to reu@berkeley.edu if necessary.

-Students who are citizens, permanent residents, or who hold work authorizations in the European Union or the United Kingdom are invited to apply for positions in the EU and UK.
+Current undergraduate or masters students who are citizens, permanent residents, or who hold work authorizations in the European Union are invited to apply for positions in Ireland and Italy.
 If you do not fall into one of the prior categories (e.g. you would need to apply for a visa) you are not eligible to apply.
-Internships will be between 8 - 12 weeks, depending on location, during the months of June, July, and / or August.
-Possible locations for internships in 2023 include:
+Internships will be between 8 - 12 weeks, to be agreed with the organizers at these sites, during the months of June, July, and / or August.

-Italy: Sardinia Radio Telescope in Cagliari, Sardinia, Italy.
-Observational technosignature searches using the Breakthrough Listen backend on SRT.
-Research activities will take place in person in Cagliari, or remotely if agreed beforehand, under the supervision of Dr. Andrea Melis and the team at SRT.
+Italy: Observational technosignature searches using the Breakthrough Listen backend on the Sardinia Radio Telescope near Cagliari, Sardinia, Italy.
+Research activities will take place in person in Cagliari (or remotely if agreed beforehand) under the supervision of Dr. Andrea Melis, Dr. Maura Pilia, and the team at SRT.

 Students will participate remotely in team meetings with the Berkeley interns when timezone differences permit.
-A stipend of 600 EUR / GBP per week will be provided, which is intended to cover all of your expenses during the program including meals and accommodation.
+A stipend of 650 EUR per week will be provided, which is intended to cover all of your expenses during the program including meals and accommodation.
 Additionally, travel costs to and from the program site will be reimbursed - instructions regarding booking and reimbursement will be provided to accepted students.

-To apply (EU/UK ONLY - US STUDENTS PLEASE SEE DETAILS UNDER "OPPORTUNITIES IN THE USA" ABOVE):
+To apply (EUROPE ONLY - US STUDENTS PLEASE SEE DETAILS UNDER "OPPORTUNITIES IN THE USA" ABOVE):

-• STEP FOUR: ensure your academic referee sends their letter of recommendation (preferably in PDF format with filename Lastname_Firstname_Rec.pdf) to bsrc@berkeley.edu no later than February 3.
-They won't receive an email request for this letter from us so it's your responsibility to provide these details and ensure they submit their letter before the deadline.
+• STEP THREE: ask your academic referee to submit their letter of recommendation at https://forms.gle/jTUXAiagZ99yr1Ek7 no later than February 1.
+They won't receive an email request for this letter from us so it's your responsibility as an applicant to provide these details and ensure they submit their letter before the deadline.
+We prefer that recommendations are submitted using the above form (sign in with Google account required) but they may also be emailed by your referee to reu@berkeley.edu if necessary.

-Berkeley SETI summer internships are sponsored by the National Science Foundation under the Berkeley SETI Research Center REU Site Grant No. 1950897, and by Breakthrough Listen, which is managed by the Breakthrough Initiatives, sponsored by the Breakthrough Prize Foundation.
+Breakthrough Listen summer internships are sponsored by the National Science Foundation under the Berkeley SETI Research Center REU Site Grant No. 2244242, and by Breakthrough Listen, which is managed by the Breakthrough Initiatives, sponsored by the Breakthrough Prize Foundation.